ming71/DAL/README.md

 # DAL

-This project hosts the code for our AAAI 2021 paper: Dynamic Anchor Learning for Arbitrary-Oriented Object Detection.
+This project hosts the code for our AAAI 2021 paper: Dynamic Anchor Learning for Arbitrary-Oriented Object Detection [[arxiv](https://arxiv.org/abs/2012.04150)].

 The source code will be available within a few days.